Sen. Kirsten Gillibrand ends once-promising presidential bid

 The decision came as Gillibrand failed to qualify for a debate coming next month in Houston by not hitting 2% in at least four approved public opinion polls while securing 130,000 unique donors — despite spending millions on online and TV ads to woo people contributing as little as $1.
 That proved especially embarrassing since candidates who began the race with far lower national profiles, including businessman Andrew Yang, made it.

-On the eve of Wednesday’s qualifying deadline, Gillibrand met with her family and decided that if a pair of polls set to be released the following morning didn’t help her meet the polling threshold, she’d drop out.
+On the eve of Wednesday’s qualifying deadline, Gillibrand sat down with her family and decided that if a pair of polls set to be released the following morning didn’t help her meet the polling threshold, she’d drop out.

 Both ultimately showed her at 0%.